otetard/ownpad/README.md

-# Ownpad — Etherpad and Ethercalc links in Nextcloud
+# Ownpad — Etherpad and Ethercalc _links_ in Nextcloud

 Ownpad is a Nextcloud application that allows to create and open Etherpad and Ethercalc documents.
 This application requires to have access to an instance of Etherpad and/or Ethercalc to work properly.

+Note that the documents are only stored with your Etherpad/Ethercalc service provider; no copy is kept on Nextcloud.
+As documents are created this way Nextcloud is not responsible for the documents security, e.g. anyone with access to the Etherpad/Ethercalc service can access your document.

 ## Configuration